 Classic Jelly Cakes

-Ingredients for Lamington Bites
+Ingredients for Lamington bites

 Butter: Softened to room temperature.
 I use unsalted butter.
 The best is to keep it outside at room temperature for half an hour before baking a cake.
 You can also use a salted one.